gomobile/iotapp-template-digital-write/README.md

 detected board.
 You **must** inspect the code to determine which pin is being configured for use on your board!!

+If you are using a NUC (aka "gateway") with an attached Arduino 101 board (aka "firmata" configuration), the I/O pin is identified by adding 512 to the respective I/O pin number, as it would be identified on the Arduino 101 device.
+See the comments in the `cfg-app-platform.js` module for details.

 Once you have identified the GPIO pin that is being written, you can use a jumper wire and a scope or digital multimeter to monitor the voltage of that digital output, by connecting one end of the jumper wire to the digital output and the